Luca Pellegrini (footballer, born 1999): Juventus

+On 31 January 2023, Pellegrini was recalled from the Eintracht loan and loaned to Lazio instead, with an option to buy.
+On 17 August 2023, Pellegrini rejoined Lazio on a two-year loan with the option to make the deal permanent, which became an obligation after certain conditions were met.

 International career

 Pellegrini made his debut with the Italy U21 team on 11 October 2018, in a friendly match lost 1–0 against Belgium.

 With the Italy U20 side he took part in the 2019 FIFA U-20 World Cup, in which Italy achieved a fourth–place finish.

 He received his first call up to the Italy senior squad for the team's UEFA Euro 2020 qualifying matches against Armenia and Finland in September 2019.

 He made his senior debut with Italy on 11 November 2020, featuring as a substitute in a 4–0 friendly win over Estonia in Florence.

 Despite appearing in earlier qualifiers, he was not selected for Italy's 2021 UEFA European Under-21 Championship squad.
 He was unavailable for selection as he was suffering from a persistent adductor muscle injury beginning in February 2021.

 Style of play

 Although he usually plays as a left-back, Pellegrini has also been used as an offensive-minded central midfielder, known as the "mezzala" role, in Italian.
 A physically powerful and technically gifted defender, he is also known for his quality, stamina, consistency, and work-rate.
 Regarded in the media as a promising young player, in July 2019 he was included in UEFA.com's "50 for the future" list of "ones to watch in 2019–20."